ZSunTIB/5-TNET-seq/README.md

 Following are versions of the operating system and packages used: macOS Monterey 12.0.1, bbmap 38.22, Flash 1.2.11, bowtie 1.2.2, STAR 2.6.1, bedtools 2.27.1, R 4.4.0

-Following is the procedure to process the 5'TENT-seq data:
+Following is the procedure for processing the 5'TENT-seq data:

 1. Run 0.0.1 5'TNET-seq_reads_aligner.sh to align the sequencing reads to E. coli genome;
 2. Run 0.0.2 5'TNET-seq_pause site_finder.R to find the RNAP pause sites;